 It is important you start your leash walking training early as anytime your pup pulls on the lead it will get harder to train them not to.

 And of course the Touch cue was so easy already.
 It’ll become your best trick!
-It helps them refocus on you, you can use it to move them to a certain point, like on the scale or out of the way and pups usually find the cue itself quite fun.
-Remember, you can use a cue as a reinforcer for a previous cue. :)
+It helps them refocus on you, you can use it to move them to a certain point, like on the scale or out of the way and pups usually find the cue itself quite fun which means it makes for an awesome Recall.

-Please make use of practising obedience in playtime at the end of class.
-Getting a dog that is happy to respond to their owners even when playing with their mates is not easy, but we have the perfect platform to work on this.
+Please make use of practising focus in playtime at the end of class.
+Getting a dog that is happy to respond to their guardians even when playing with their mates is not easy, but we have the perfect platform to work on this.
 Our pups need to understand there is no disadvantage in listening to you, even when there is cool stuff happening.
-Best choice us your Reflex to Name exercise,
+Best choice is your Reflex to Name exercise.

 LOOSE LEASH WALKING